noctwo/EventPilot/README.md

 Full Readme File pending.
-In the Meantime checkout the Live Site an try Logging yourself in with: noctwo22@gmail.com noctwo22
+In the Meantime checkout the <a href="https://eventpilot.netlify.app/login">Live Site</a> an try Logging yourself in with: noctwo22@gmail.com noctwo22